Elementary Education Pre-K-Grade 4

 National Council for Accreditation of Teacher Education (NCATE)

-Master of Education: 2.80 GPA, or 3.00 GPA in last 48 credits, in baccalaureate degree verified with official transcripts
+Minimum undergraduate 2.80 GPA, or 3.00 GPA in last 48 college credits, verified with official transcripts from an accredited institution

 |Course Name||Credits |